 From Sonic Retro

-The Special Stages in Sonic 1 are one of many types in the Sonic series.
+The Special Stages in Sonic the Hedgehog are one of many types in the Sonic series.
 Here, they are rotating rooms in which the objective is to find and collect one of the game's six Chaos Emeralds.
 Six stages exist, one for each differently coloured Emerald.

-The stages are accessed by jumping into Giant Rings, which appear just after the signpost at the end of each Zone's Acts 1 and 2 if Sonic has 50 or more rings.
-The exception to this is Scrap Brain Zone, none of whose Acts offer Giant Rings.
+The stages are accessed by jumping into Giant Rings, which appear just after the Signpost at the end of each Zone's Acts 1 and 2 if Sonic has 50 or more Rings.
+The exception to this is Scrap Brain Zone, none of whose Acts offer Giant Rings (but in the GBA version of this game, the first act does offer one).
 Each successive Giant Ring that Sonic enters will take him to the next stage, regardless of whether or not he successfully collected the Emerald in the one prior.

 Other blocks that are not present or documented anywhere comprise 6 Zone blocks, which may have originally been designed to warp Sonic to a regular Zone, and a W block of unknown purpose.
 No code was implemented for any of these; all of them behave identically to Jump Stands.

 Upon entering the Sonic 1 Debug code at the title screen (, , , , , , , , + - or a similar variation), and entering a Special Stage with debug mode enabled, the player can transform into the object placement tool and relocate outside of the level's usual boundaries.
 This results in the player falling and landing on a long, linear patch of Special Stage objects, of which there is always a blue chaos emerald; Using this method allows the player to obtain 7 blue Emeralds throughout the game instead of the colours intended for the player to collect.